 |10.||Canon G9 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |12.||Canon M10||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the 1200D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Which of the two cameras – the Canon 1200D or the Canon M100 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1200D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Longer lasting: Can take more shots (500 versus 295) on a single battery charge.